nikam-shreyas/google-sheets-multi-select/README.md

 # Google Sheet Multi Select Script

+For detailed step-by-step instructions on how to enable multipic on your Google Sheets, please refer to [this guide](https://example.com/multipic-setup-guide).

 This code provides a Google Apps Script for handling multiple selections in a Google Sheets document.
 It includes two functions: `handleMultipleSelection` and `onEdit`.
 The code assumes that you are creating a column containing the multi select dropdowns and display the corresponding values in the column next to it.
 Changes might be needed if your use case is different.

 ## `handleMultipleSelection`